-A great easy home made pizza recipe the perfect alternative to takeaways.
+A great easy Pizza With Homemade Dough Recipe the perfect alternative to takeaways.
 And a great Friday night meal idea!

-When Judge sent me a pair of Pizza stones I decided that was where I would start and find a great home made pizza recipe.
+When Judge sent me a pair of Pizza stones I decided that was where I would start and find an easy, pizza with homemade dough recipe

 At first they protested at not getting a take away, now they ask if we are making the homemade pizza recipe?
 You may be nodding your head thinking you muppet they are so easy anyone can make pizza, and you are right they can.
 If you are not and have never tried homemade before, then give it a go.
 If you like Pizza then trust me, you wont regret it?